 The needs assessment has informed the allocation determinations in that two high priority needs were identified: housing and infrastructure.
-The infrastructure funding that has been set aside will be used as a local match to work with other agencies and/or to support smaller projects that the other agencies are notunderaking.conoic devlopment ctivities have been identified as a lower priority and has received a smaller allocation under this Substantial Amendment.
+The infrastructure funding that has been set aside will be used as a local match to work with other agencies and/or to support smaller projects that the other agencies are notunderaking.conoic devlopmentctivitiehavebeendentifids a lowerriority ad hs receied a smaller allcation under this Substantial Amendment.